jetstream-cloud/js2docs/docs/faq/alloc.md

 #### Can I keep renewing my allocation(s)?

 > Unlike XSEDE, ACCESS does not differentiate between most allocation types.
-You can renew all allocation types now, though ***Maximize ACCCESS*** allocations are only renewable during the enrollment periods noted at the top of the [Preparing Your Maximize ACCESS Request](https://allocations.access-ci.org/preparing-your-maximize-access-request){target=_blank} page.
+You can renew all allocation types now, though ***Maximize ACCCESS*** allocations are only renewable during the enrollment periods noted in the ***Maximize Access*** section of the [Preparing your ACCESS Request](https://allocations.access-ci.org/prepare-requests){target=_blank} page.

 ---